judah-axelrod/Twitter-Harassment-Detection/README.md

 # Auditing Twitter Harassment Detection Models for Racial Bias
 ## Walkthrough of Included Files
 I include several files in this folder.
-The first two are the main text of the report and the accompanying code.
+The first two files are the main text of the report and the accompanying code.
 The remaining files deal with cleaning and pre-processing or are helper functions called within the notebooks.

-### Data
-- The [Golbeck et al. (2017)](https://dl.acm.org/doi/10.1145/3091478.3091509) harassment corpus cannot be made publicly available due to privacy concerns.
-Please contact the authors for access (subject to a terms of use agreement).
-- The [Blodgett et al. (2016)](https://www.aclweb.org/anthology/D16-1120/) TwitterAAE corpus is publicly available and can be downloaded [from here](https://www.aclweb.org/anthology/D16-1120/).
+More details below:

-### Twitter-Harassment-Detection.pdf
+### Project-Twitter-Harassment-Detection.pdf
 - Full report of analysis

 ### Twitter Harassment Detection.ipynb